gro-intelligence/api-client/docs/setting-up-your-environment.md

 If you don't want to enter a password or token each time, you can save the token as an environment variable.
 In some of the sample code, it is assumed that you have the token saved to your environment variables as `GROAPI_TOKEN`.

 Please consult your OS or IDE documentation for the most accurate and up-to-date information on how to set environment variables, e.g. setting environment variables in [Windows Powershell](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-6) or [Mac OS X/Linux](https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x) or [Anaconda](https://anaconda-project.readthedocs.io/en/latest/user-guide/tasks/work-with-variables.html).
-As a quick quide, the following steps should work:
+As a quick guide, the following steps should work:

 For Windows:
 1. Click on start menu and search for "environment variables."
 Click on "Edit the system environment variables" option.
 2. In the "Advanced" tab, select the "Environment Variables..." button.
-3. Under the first section called "User variables for <username>", click on the "New" button.
+3. Under the first section called "User variables for <username>," click on the "New" button.
 4. Enter the information as follows:
   Variable name: GROAPI_TOKEN
   Variable value: <insert your Gro API Token here>